-4. ASSEMBLY
+4. PREPARATION

 - □ WARNING!
-Danger of explosion.
+DANGER OF EXPLOSION.
 All parts which come into contact with acetylene or oxygen, including hands and tools, must be free from oil or grease.
 If grease or oil is found on a cylinder, discontinue its use immediately and contact your gas supplier. - 4.1.
-PREPARING THE CYLINDERS - 4.1.1.
-Make sure that the cylinder to be used is safe and properly secured as noted in the safety precautions. - 4.1.2.
-Whilst standing to one side or to the rear of the cylinder 'crack' each cylinder valve.
-'Cracking' is to quickly open and close the valve allowing gas to escape and thus clear the valve of any dust, dirt or foreign bodies. - 4.2.
-CONNECTING THE GAS REGULATORS TO THE CYLINDERS
+Preparing the cylinder.
+Make sure that the cylinder to be used is safe and properly secured as noted in the safety precautions. - 4.2.
+Whilst standing on one side 'crack' each cylinder valve.
+'Cracking' is to quickly open and close the valve allowing gas to escape and clear the valve of any foreign bodies. - 4.3.
+CONNECTING GAS REGULATORS TO THE CYLINDERS